Elizabeth Mure, Robert II and a Question of Legitimacy

 John Balliol and Isabella de Warenne

-Whilst researching for my post on Ada de Warenne I discovered that 100 years later, a kinswoman of hers also, briefly, made an appearance on the stage of Scottish history.
+Whilst researching for my article on Ada de Warenne I discovered that a hundred years later, a kinswoman of hers also, briefly, made an appearance on the stage of Scottish history.
+I looked at both women, again in my latest book, Scotland’s Medieval Queens, a project I am immensely excited about.
+I love Scottish history!

 Isabella de Warenne was the daughter of John de Warenne, 6th Earl of Surrey, and Alice de Lusignan.
-Alice was the daughter of King John of England’s widow, Isabella of Angouleme, and Hugh X de Lusignan and half-sister to Henry III of England.
-Isabella was, therefore, Henry’s niece and a 1st cousin of King Edward I. Through her paternal grandmother, Maud Marshal, Isabella was also a great-granddaughter of the ‘Greatest Knight’ William Marshal, Earl of Pembroke and Regent of England in the early years of Henry III’s reign.
+As such, Isabella had connections, both to royalty and the highest ranks of the English nobility.
+Her mother, Alice, was the daughter of King John of England’s widow, Isabella of Angouleme, and Hugh X de Lusignan and half-sister to Henry III of England.
+Isabella was, therefore, Henry’s niece and a 1st cousin of King Edward I. Through her paternal grandmother, Matilda Marshal, Isabella was also a great-granddaughter of the ‘Greatest Knight’ William Marshal, Earl of Pembroke and Regent of England in the early years of Henry III’s reign.

 John Balliol, King of Scots